 Like many others, I enjoy a good mystery.
 Stories where you need to know what happens next.
 Tales that pique your curiosity and keep you turning the page to get to the end.

-Before I thought about becoming a published author, many of the stories I’d written over the years involved this mystery.
+Before I thought about becoming a published author, many of the stories I’d written over the years involved the mysterious mystery of missing people.

 Did you know there are 300,000 people reported missing each year?
 That works out at almost 900 a day.

 The first high profile case I recall was that of Lord Lucan in 1974.
 His wife claimed her husband had attacked her, and murdered their nanny.
 The police investigated, but Lord Lucan was never found and to this day it remains a mystery.
 You can read the full story here.

 Journalist Amelia Hill wrote a fascinating article in the Guardian in 2012 about a girl who became pregnant.
 Her boyfriend didn’t want to know and her parents told her to get an abortion.
 She felt she had no option but to run away.
 She had her baby, but says her life had been a lie ever since.

 As part of my research I went onto the missing person’s website.
 There were many stories about people who had disappeared, and those left behind.
 One mum showed the bedroom of her son left just as it was in 2006 when he disappeared.
 The torment she must live with wondering whether he is still alive is hard to imagine.

 Another high profile case was that of estate agent Suzy Lamplugh who disappeared in 1985.
 An attractive young woman who had penciled in her diary she was meeting a Mr Kipper.
 She was never seen again, her remains never found, and they didn’t trace Mr Kipper.
 As a result estate agents changed the way they worked and Suzy’s mother founded a Trust in the name of her daughter dealing with personal safety.